AdobeDocs/mobile-services.it-IT/help/universal-windows/metrics.md

    Viene compilata dai metodi `trackLocation`.

-   * Dati contestuali di Analytics/parametri di Target:
+   * Dati contestuali di Analytics/Parametri di Target:

       * `a.loc.lat.a`
       * `a.loc.lon.a`
-   * Caratteristiche  Audience Manager:
+   * Caratteristiche di Audience Manager:

       * `c_a_loc_lat_a`
       * `c_a_loc_lon_a`